Red1082/Tic-Tac-Toe/README.md

 # TicTacToe
-An implementation of the classic Tic Tac Toe game in vanilla JavaScript.
+An implementation of the classic tic-tac-toe game in vanilla JavaScript.

 You can play it here: https://red-tictactoe.netlify.app/